Spatial Social Networks (SSN) Visualization and Metrics with R

 is equally powerful as ggpplot2

 , and has the extra function to switch between a static plot and interactive plot mode.
 This feature is useful when you want to zoom in and out to explore your data.
-The interaction component is operationalized through Leaflet

 sf